 Placing a bet in DraftKings is super easy, however, and your bet ticket simply slides up to enter your amount and confirm the bet.
 The “cash out” option is also super easy to use and adds a fun wrinkle to betting.

-Live betting options also get their own tab at the bottom, and we think it’s deserving of that real estate, but we wish DraftKings did a better job of showing live scores, information which is critical for real-time betting options.
+Live betting options also get their own tab at the bottom, and we think it’s deserving of that real estate.
+DraftKings has also improved their showing live scores– information which is critical for real-time betting options.

 Overall, it’s a decent app but with an unnecessary layer of complexity.

-FanDuel’s app is beautiful.
-There, I said.
+FanDuel’s app looks great.
 This is how a mobile sportsbook should look.